-The following petitions for expedited examination and accelerated examination, programs and techniques are available to applicants to reduce average prosecution pendency at the Patent Office.
-They are used to cut to the front of the line instead of waiting on a first come-first served basis, reduce misunderstanding that might cause the examiner to reject the application, and speed up examination.
-The purpose is to give preference to those patent application which either the Government or the applicant deems important to cut to the front of the line.
+The following petitions for expedited examination and accelerated examination, programs, and techniques are available to applicants to reduce the average prosecution pendency at the Patent Office.
+They are used to cut to the front of the line instead of waiting on a first come-first served basis, reduce misunderstanding that might cause the examiner to reject the application, and speed up the examination.
+The purpose is to give preference to those patent applications that either the Government or the applicant deems important to cut to the front of the line.

 I. Accelerated Examination

 For all applications, the applicant can petition for accelerated examination.
 Upon grant of the petition, the patent application will go to the front of the line.
 Because you are requesting the patent office to expedite your patent application, they also expect you to respond on an expedited basis.
-The time periods for responding to the Office Action are shorter than normal so be prepared for the rapid fire time frames.
+The time periods for responding to the Office Action are shorter than normal so be prepared for the rapid-fire time frames.
 The entire process is supposed to result in a final disposition of the patent application in less than 12 months.
-Final disposition is either a patent grant or final rejection.
+The final disposition is either a patent grant or a final rejection.

 II.
 Age and Health

 If the inventor is 65 years or older then a petition to make special based on the inventor’s age can be filed with the Patent Office to have the applicant examined out of turn instead of on a first-come, first-served basis.

 If the inventor’s state of health is such that he or she might not be able to assist in the prosecution of the patent application, then a petition to make special can be filed based on health reasons.

 The Patent Office used to allow a petition to make special to speed up examination of your patent application based on infringement and other bases.
 However, the Patent Office has replaced those petitions with these other routes described in this blog post.

 III.
 Patent Prosecution Highway